funwie/album-api/README.md

 #### Swagger {host:port}/swagger
 - You can try out the api from the swagger ui or use Postman
-- The /Albums may take a bit longer to retrieve the all the albums.
+- The /Albums may take a bit longer to retrieve all the albums.

-#### Album Enpoints
+#### Album Endpoints

 - Get all albums with their photos {host:port}/albums